py-why/dodiscover/doc/constraint_causal_discovery.rst

 level would fail to reject the null hypothesis and conclude the variables in question are CI.
 In higher dimensions this can occur a large percentage of the time as demonstrated in :footcite:`uhler2013geometry`.

-Tackling constraint-based causal discovery is a large and active area of research.
+Tackling violations of faithfulness in constraint-based causal discovery is a large and active area of research.

 (Non-parametric) Markovian SCMs with Observational Data
 -------------------------------------------------------